Powered by AppSignal & Oban Pro

 Setting Details

-Stop(s) Only analyze data concerning a specific stop, or group of stops.
+Stop(s) Only analyze data concerning these terminal stops.

 Simulate countdown clocks?
 Only consider predictions that would have appeared on countdown clocks—those that were in the next 2 predictions for a stop at some point.